Vitamin B12 and Folate

 For more, see the article on Vitamin B12 and Folate Deficiencies.

-In those treated for known B12 and folate deficiencies, testing may be used to monitor the effectiveness of treatment.
-This is especially true for those who cannot properly absorb B12 and/or folate and must have lifelong treatment.
+- Monitor the effectiveness of treatment with vitamin B12 and folate supplements; this is especially true for those who cannot properly absorb B12 and/or folate and must have lifelong treatment.

-Folate levels in the liquid portion of blood (serum) can vary based on a person's recent diet.
-Because red blood cells store 95% of circulating folate, a test to measure the folate level within RBCs may be used in addition to or instead of the serum test.
-Some health practitioners feel that the RBC folate test is a better indicator of long-term folate status and is more clinically relevant than serum folate, but there is not widespread agreement on this.
+Serum folate levels can vary based on a person's recent diet.
+Because red blood cells store 95% of circulating folate, a test to measure the folate level within RBCs may be used in addition to the serum test.
+Some healthcare practitioners feel that the RBC folate test is a better indicator of long-term folate status and is more clinically relevant than serum folate, but there is not widespread agreement on this.

 When is it ordered?

-B12 and folate levels may be ordered when a complete blood count (CBC) and/or blood smear, done as part of a health checkup or an evaluation for anemia, indicates a low red blood cell (RBC) count with the presence of large RBCs.
-Specifically, a high mean corpuscular volume (MCV) indicates that the RBCs are enlarged.
+B12 and folate levels may be ordered when a complete blood count (CBC) and/or blood smear, done as part of a health checkup or an evaluation for anemia, shows a low red blood cell (RBC) count, decreased hemoglobin and hematocrit, and the presence of large RBCs.
+Specifically, a high RBC mean corpuscular volume (MCV) indicates that the RBCs are enlarged.
+In addition to enlarged RBCs on the blood smear, the nucleus of white cell neutrophils show many segments (hypersegmented neutrophils), a classic sign frequently observed.

 - Fatigue, muscle weakness